Achilles Tendonitis

 • Platelets-rich plasma or Prolotherapy: An adjunct treatment to stimulate the healing of the tendon using injections.

-• Surgery: Surgery is generally for severe recalcitrant cases where conservative treatments have failed.
+• Surgery: Surgery is generally for severe recalcitrant cases where conservative Achilles tendonitis treatments have failed.
 Surgical options may include tendon repair or debridement.

-It is not recommended to use corticosteroid Injections in treating Achilles tendonitis.
+It is not recommended to use corticosteroid Injections in Achilles tendonitis treatment.
 Corticosteroids increase the risk of a non-traumatic rupture of the tendon2.

 Achilles Tendonitis Management at Straits Podiatry